needdra/curriculum-1/modules/Trosello-Snapshot-Members-And-Teams-Epic--Goal-232/README.md

 - Can add features to an existing codebase
 - Can write code adhering to SOLID & DRY principles
+- Can describe what Node's webpack is
-- Can explain what webpack is, and use it to create a bundle file
+- Can setup webpack to bundle files in Node

 ## Challenge Rating